 Arguments for

-The program should prioritize residents who are in need of tax relief but do not meet current state eligibility requirements.
+The fund should provide relief to residents who need tax assistance but do not meet existing state eligibility requirements.

 — Jay Luker, Pct 1